freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1610.1

-That's all I have for now.
-Lastly, close the terminal with the `exit` command.
+Last step, close the terminal with the `exit` command.
 Thanks and happy coding!

 #### HINTS